mdgriffith/elm-ui/notes/RUNNING_TESTS.md

 Local Chrome -> All 18029 tests passed
 ```

 That's right.
 We have 18,029 tests.
-Whew.
+Woohoo!

 # Running on Sauce Labs